Boston Massachusetts, USA Travel Guide

 Beyond museums, Boston features a array of art galleries and performance venues.

-From America's oldest a green space to picturesque riverfront trails, the city blends past with nature seamlessly.
+From America's oldest a green space to picturesque riverfront trails, the city blends the past with nature seamlessly.

 Boston features renowned parks and botanical spaces.